Vithoba: Legend

 Legends regarding Vithoba usually focus on his devotee Pundalik or on Vithoba's role as a savior to the poet-saints of the Varkari faith.
 As discussed in the devotional works section above, the Pundalik legend appears in the Sanskrit scriptures Skanda Purana and Padma Purana.
 It is also documented in Marathi texts: Panduranga-Mahatmya by a Brahmin called Sridhara; another work of the same name written by Prahlada Maharaj; and also in the abhangas of various poet-saints.

 There are three versions of the Pundalik legend, two of which are attested as textual variants of the Skanda Purana (1.34–67).
 According to the first, the ascetic Pundarika (Pundalik) is described as a devotee of god Vishnu and dedicated to the service of his parents.
 The god Gopala-Krishna, a form of Vishnu, comes from Govardhana as a cowherd, accompanied by his grazing cows, to meet Pundarika.
-Krishna is described as in digambar form, wearing makara-kundala, the srivatsa mark (described above), a head-dress of peacock feathers, resting his hands on his waist and keeping his cow-stick between his thighs.
+Krishna is described as in digambara form, wearing makara-kundala, the srivatsa mark (described above), a head-dress of peacock feathers, resting his hands on his waist and keeping his cow-stick between his thighs.
 Pundarika asks Krishna to remain in this form on the banks of the river Bhima.
 He believes that Krishna's presence will make the site a tirtha and a kshetra.
 The location is identified with modern-day Pandharpur, which is situated on the banks of the Bhima.
 The description of Krishna resembles the characteristics of the Pandharpur image of Vithoba.